 Is the self-administered anterior nasal swab reliable?

-A recent study by the Stanford University School of Medicine found that test samples collected by self-swabbing were as accurate as samples collected by health care workers.
+A study by the Stanford University School of Medicine found that test samples collected by self-swabbing were as accurate as samples collected by health care workers.
 Having participants swab their own nostrils reduces the risk of infection for healthcare providers, who won’t be in close contact with the participants.
 And, since it is less complex, it will also result in faster sampling

 If my testing question isn’t answered here, is there a contact number where I can ask further questions?